 Figure 8.5.3-1: AI/ML model information discovery procedure

 1. The AI/ML model repository consumer (e.g., VAL server) sends an AI/ML model discovery request to the model repository.
-The request contains filter information of the AI/ML model such as the analytics ID(s) associated with the model, requirements of the model (e.g., required computing power), information of the training data, etc. If ADAE is the AI/ML model consumer, then step 1 is skipped.
+The request contains information elements as described in table 8.5.4.3-1.

-2. Upon receiving the discovery request, the model repository processes the request and sends the response message to the repository consumer.
+2. Upon receiving the discovery request, the model repository verifies if the AI/ML model repository consumer is authorized to discover the ML model(s) identified by the ML model ID, Analytics ID, List of allowed vendors, Base Model ID, and/or ML model interoperablility information.
+If the AI/ML model repository consumer is authorized, the model repository processes the request and sends the response message to the repository consumer.
 The response includes information of the discovered AI/ML model.
 Optionally, the model repository can initiate a model transfer process to the consumer.

-NOTE: It is to be determined in the evaluation phase which entities are can have direct interaction with the model repository, e.g., only AI/ML enabler and/ or MTME-enhanced ADAE, etc. This procedure is assumed to also enable other AI/ML service consumers to also access this functionality indirectly, via these enablers with direct access.
+NOTE 1: It is to be determined in the evaluation phase which entities are can have direct interaction with the model repository, e.g., only AI/ML enabler and/ or MTME-enhanced ADAE, etc. This procedure is assumed to also enable other AI/ML service consumers to also access this functionality indirectly, via these enablers with direct access.

+NOTE 2: When the ML model is within training or re-training phase, the ML model is not available for the discovery.
+The details should be indicated within the Result IE in table 8.5.4.2-1.
+The training and re-training phase is used during federated learning so that AIML enabler consumer rely on model repository to get the model details.